osboot/make-initrd/Documentation/manpages/make-initrd.1.md

 	Creates an UEFI executable with the kernel, cmdline and initramfs combined.

 # OPTIONS
+*--latest-kernel*
+	create an initramfs image for the highest kernel version that can be found, cnot the currently running kernel.

 *-D, --no-depmod*
 	don’t recreate a list of module dependencies.